Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 The lover's song is over, interrupted by the voice of the city clocks, introduced by presumably the original speaker.

 This is the start of the reply or reaction from the clocks, from time itself, given a capital letter in the poem, Time, to signify the high-status collective voice.

 The message is clear from the onset: Humans shouldn't be deceived, Love cannot conquer Time.
 This address is aimed directly at the lovers so is personal.

 Note the reference to the world of the rabbit again in burrows (the holes in the ground rabbits dig out for their homes) which occur in the Nightmare....is this the Nightmare of Time, of reality?
 Of a world without love?

-The second line in this stanza refers to the injustices of the real world in which we have to love, to choose to love, or be denied the love.
-In Auden's time he as a gay man could not legally come out, or be seen in public kissing for example.
+The second line in this stanza refers to the injustices of the real world in which we have to love, to choose to love, or be denied love.
+In Auden's time, he as a gay man could not legally come out or be seen in public kissing, for example.

-Life for those who are denied love can be a headache, a worry, symptoms that can sap the soul.
-In these circumstances Time is all powerful and doesn't care about the needs of those who are suffering.
+Life for those who are denied love can be a headache, a worry, and symptoms that can sap the soul.
+In these circumstances, Time is all-powerful and doesn't care about the needs of those who are suffering.